Naralas/SMA_Project/README.md

 ### Fetching the Dataset

 First of all, you need to download the dataset at this [address](https://snap.stanford.edu/data/ego-Twitter.html).
-You only need the "twitter_combined.txt.gz" file.
+You only need the `twitter_combined.txt.gz` file.

 Extract the txt file, for example using 7zip, into the /data folder of the project.